sourcebots/labs/electronics/sections/collision.md

 When the switch is open (not pushed), there is no current in the resistor.
 From the equation $$V = IR$$, if there is no current there will be no voltage across the resistor.
 This means the output is at 0V.

 **Important note!** You might wonder why you can’t just use a switch connected between 5V and the output.
 If you do this, when the switch is open the output will not be connected to either 5V or 0V.
-This is called a *floating line*, and will be read as a random value by the Arduino board.
+This is called a *floating line*, and there is no way of knowing what your Arduino will interpret it as.

 This circuit can be used as an input to a digital system.
 Your Arduino board can read the state of this input using the digital read command.
 See the programming docs for more detail.